 How do you best remember?
 Is it by visual cues or associations?
 Do you like to hear things, take notes or pictures?
 This week, let’s dig into HOW we remember.

 Your challenge for this week is to think about how you best like to receive information because then this will be the best way to also recall information.
 Are you more visual, auditory or tactile?
 Do you like to see, hear or do things to remember?
 Once we identify this about ourselves, we can use memory techniques that fit with our strengths and remember more this #SummerToRemember!

-For more in-depth resources on memory, check out the Academy subscription service or contact me for a memory wellness presentation for your group in the future!
 Let’s pay attention to how we remember and capture more of our memorable summer moments!